 What would make Easter even more special than it already is?
 That’s right – Kitty Cat Easter Eggs!
 Kids (and grown-ups, too) will have a blast making these cat eggs for Easter.
 Here’s how, from the decorating experts at Wilton:

-You’ll need Wilton White Ready-To-Use Rolled Fondant and Fine Tip Primary Colors FoodWriter® Edible Color Markers to make facial features.
+You’ll need Wilton White Ready-To-Use Fondant and Fine Tip Primary Colors FoodWriter® Edible Color Markers to make facial features.

 Color egg rose; Let set.